jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 Want to get started right away?
 Try our Web IDE, based on Eclipse Orion technology.
 You can edit any text file or script from within your browser.
 If your project contains JavaScript, HTML, CSS, Ruby or PHP code, the Web IDE is likely all you need to make changes.

 If you want to work with a desktop client, this tutorial shows you how to configure your clients based on what type of DevOps Services project you are working with.

-You have 2 ways to work with your JazzHub project sourced in GIT
+You have 2 ways to work with your JazzHub project sourced in Git

 1. Git from the command line
 2. EGit plug-in in Eclipse